 The third-hardest compound remains very suited to the faster, hotter and more abrasive circuits.
 The harder compounds are sometimes nominated for new circuits, providing a conservative selection so that tire loads can be verified in real-world race conditions for the first time.

 This compound is extremely versatile and can be used as either the hardest, the middle or the softest of any three-compound selection.
 With an excellent balance between performance and durability, this is well-suited to a wide range of conditions.

 This compound is designated to work well on low-severity circuits, where quite a quick warm up is required in order to reach peak performance as soon as possible.
 This tire is used extensively throughout the season.

 These are very softest tires in the range, designed for the slowest circuits with low wear and degradation where maximum mechanical grip is required from the rubber.
 These are normally seen at street circuits or where the asphalt is exceptionally smooth.

 The intermediates are the most versatile of the rain tires.
 They can be used on a wet track with no standing water, as well as a drying surface.
-This tire evacuates 30 litres of water per second per tire at 300kph.
-The compound has been designed to expand the working range, as seen at a number of races last year, guaranteeing a wide crossover window both with the slicks and the full wets.
+The compound has been designed to have a wide working range, guaranteeing a wide crossover window both with the slicks and the full wets.